huggingface/optimum-habana/examples/stable-diffusion/README.md

     --bf16
 ```

-### Distributed inference with multiple HPUs

-Here is how to generate images with two prompts on two HPUs:
+Distributed inference with multiple HPUs is also supported.
+Below is an example demonstrating how to generate images with two prompts on two HPUs:

 ```bash
 python ../gaudi_spawn.py \